DominikGrodl/CloudKitExtras/README.md

     .sorted(by: .createdAt, ascending: false)
 ```

-and then use it to query our data:
+and then use it to retreive our data:
 ```swift
 let posts = try await CKContainer
     .default()